-Residents living in South West Communities have FREE access to all our programs and services.
-If you are interested in registering for a program or booking a time with one of our community partners, please contact the office at 403 238-9222 for details on the referral process and the dates of availability.
+Residents living in South West Communities have FREE access to all their programs and services.
+If you are interested in registering for a program or booking a time with one of their community partners, please contact the office at 403 238-9222 for details on the referral process and the dates of availability.

 Positive Discipline in Everyday Parenting

 An 8-week program for parents of children of all ages.
 Gain a better understanding of how your child thinks and feels at different ages, and enjoy a stronger relationship while achieving your parenting goals.
 Childcare onsite.

 This program is designed as a casual social time with parents and children ages 0-6.
 Drop by and meet other parents for coffee and play time.